tanmyavishvakarma/react-iphone-preview-npm/README.md

 ### 1. content (Optional)

-The `content` prop allows you to insert any content, such as an react components, images or text, inside the iPhone's screen area.
+The `content` prop allows you to insert any React nodes (components, images, text) inside the iPhone's screen area.

 - Type: `PropTypes.node`
 - Default: `null`